Harnet69/Location/README.md

 - SharredPreferences

 ## Future plans:
-- edit/delete/change favorite places and their order in QR scanner&places module
+- change an order and sort favourite places in QR&Places module
-- add places photo by a camera
+- add places image by a camera or from gallery
 - recognize different kinds of barcodes (for example URL QR codes will show a page in a browser, Google location QR code)
 - menu:
    - profile page: Google Oauth / Facebook authorization, user's photo